smartemission/smartemission/docs/platform/architecture.rst

    *Figure 4 - Docker Deployment - Container View*

-In first instance Docker Containers will be created for:
+Docker Containers will be created for:

 * ``Web``  front-end (Apache2) webserving (viewers/apps)  and proxy to backend web-APIs
 * ``GeoServer``  : container with Tomcat running GeoServer